How to write a great cover letter

 In your cover letter you are able to expand on what you know about the company.
 Research the company, and the job you are applying for, prior to compiling your application and incorporate some of that information into your letter.

 "Researching a company before applying allows you to show that you have initiative and are genuinely interested in what they do.
-As well, it lets you establish the tone and style of the company and allows you to incorporate terminology that is consistent with them." explains Suzanne Feeny, Director Robert Walters Ireland.
+As well, it lets you establish the tone and style of the company and allows you to incorporate terminology that is consistent with them." explains Suzanne Feeny, Country Manager at Robert Walters Ireland.

 Address your letter